vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch.md

 **Prerequisites**

-- You deployed one or more VCHs with an older version of the `vic-machine create` command.
+- You deployed one or more VCHs with an older version of `vic-machine`.
 - You downloaded a new version of the vSphere Integrated Containers Engine bundle.
 - Run the `vic-machine ls` command by using the new version of `vic-machine` to see the upgrade status of all of the VCHs that are running on a vCenter Server instance or ESXi host.
 For information about running `vic-machine ls`, see [List VCHs and Obtain Their IDs](list_vch.md).
 - Optionally note the IDs of the VCHs.